 Policy Number: 164

-Minors participating in a study project, visiting the university, or working at the university
+Minors participating in a Youth Program or otherwise visiting or working at the University

 - Date Reviewed: